Stability of Aggregation Graph Neural Networks: Stability of Aggregation GNNs

 \end{corollary} \begin{proof}

 See Appendix~\ref{proof_corrollary_stability_1}.

 \end{proof}

-Notice that the value of the stability constants $C_0$ and $C_1$ increase directly when the number of aggregations is increased.
-This result contrasts with the flexibility gained for the selection of the filters when a large number of aggregations is used.
+Notice that the value of the stability constants $C_0$ and $C_1$ increase directly when the number of aggregations\black{, $a$, is increased.
+At the same time notice that when $a$ is increased, the order of the filters in the CNN stage is increased, which introduces more flexibility and degrees of freedom for the selection of the filters.
 Indeed, as verified numerically in~\cite{wang2022learning}, in the absence of perturbations in the underlying graph the performance of an Agg-GNN improves when the number of aggregations is increased.
-On the other hand, notice that the value of $\sqrt{a+1}L_i$ can be reduced by choosing filters with small Lipschitz and integral Lipschitz constants at the expense of a loss in the selectivity of $\Phi \left(\bbS, \ccalH_1 \right) \{ \cdot \}$.
+In particular, there is more flexibility in the first layer of the CNN stage to choose filters with a wide range of Lipschitz and integral Lipschitz constants $L_0$ and $L_1$, respectively.
+As a consequence of this, the term $\sqrt{a+1}L_i$ in the stability constants exhibits a tradeoff between the number of aggregations and the waveforms that can be selected when given Lipschitz and integral Lipschitz constants.
+Naturally, small values of $L_0$ and $L_1$ come at the expense of a loss in the selectivity of $\Phi \left(\bbS, \ccalH_1 \right) \{ \cdot \}$.}

 In the following theorem we show what is the effect of the nonlinearity map $\sigma_1$ after the filtering operation in the first layer of the CNN stage of an Agg-GNN.

 \begin{theorem} Let $\bbS$ be the shift operator associated to the graph of an Agg-GNN and let $\tilde{\bbS}$ be its perturbed version in the sense of the perturbation model specified in~\eqref{eqn_defperturbgnns} and~\eqref{eq:pertmodaggnn}.
 Let $f_i (\lambda)$ and $p_m (\lambda)$ be given by~\eqref{eq_fi_basic} and~\eqref{eq_pm_function}, respectively.
 Then, if $f_i (\lambda)\in\ccalH_1 \subset \ccalA_{L_0}\cap\ccalA_{L1}$ and $p_m (\lambda)\in\ccalA_{L_0}\cap\ccalA_{L1}$ for $m=0,\ldots, a$ the operator $\Phi \left(\bbS, \ccalH_1 ,\sigma_1\right) \{ \cdot \}$ is stable in the sense of Definition~\ref{def:stabilityoperatorsagggnn} with